Northwest Wildflowers

 Washington Discover Pass

-Washington's much-maligned Discover Pass is maligned for a few reasons: First, you need one to park on ANY state land in Washington, even State Forests.
+Washington's Discover Pass is a bit annoying: First of all, you need one to park on ANY state land in Washington, even State Forests.
 Second, the one-day fee is a steep $10, which comes out to at least $11.50 once fees are added.
 But the annual pass is a more reasonable $30 (plus fees), and it has slots for two license plate numbers.
 (Pick one up at REI for the lowest add-on fees.)

 Oregon State Parks